About Whitworth University

 In addition to our institutional accreditation which applies to all programs at Whitworth University, the following is a list of programs at Whitworth that are also accredited by other external programmatic accrediting agencies.

-• The Whitworth Music Department is accredited by the National Association of Schools of Music.
+• Whitworth University is an accredited institutional member of the National Association of Schools of Music

 • The B.S.
 Engineering major is accredited by the Engineering Accreditation Commission (EAC) of ABET.